Updated August 2017

 Telling the children was so hard.
 We sat them down together and explained I had a tumour but that I would start chemo and get better.
 The first time I looked in a mirror I cried.
 I looked at my abdomen and tried to picture the horrible, vile cancer lying beneath.
 Why were you there?
 Had I contributed?
 Had the stress of work been responsible?
 Was it in any way hereditary (my father had died of cancer of the bowel when he was 58)?
 More unanswered questions that kept me in that circle of sadness and despair.

-Tuesday 11th April 2006- Di and I met the oncologist at The Park Hospital.
-This is a private hospital though he also works at the City Hospital where I was diagnosed.
+Tuesday 11th April 2006- Di and I met the oncologist at a private hospital.
 I had private cover through work.
-He explained the nature of the tumour, its relatively fast-growth nature had positive benefits in terms of potential ability to respond to treatment.
+The oncologist explained the nature of the tumour, its relatively fast-growth nature had positive benefits in terms of potential ability to respond to treatment.
 It was 7cm long located in the head of the pancreas and protruding into the duodenum.
 The CT scan did not indicate that cancer had spread outside of this which was very good news.
 I asked why surgery had been ruled out.
 He said it would be too dangerous and the tumour was too big.

 The oncologist then planned the next phase.

 So, the next phase.
-Daily drives to the City Hospital (45 minutes each way), a wait of up to 30 minutes (not bad) then 10 minutes of actual treatment.
-Plus of course a few hours once a week at The Park.
+Daily drives to the hospital (45 minutes each way), a wait of up to 30 minutes (not bad) then 10 minutes of actual treatment.
+Plus of course a few hours once a week at private hospital.
 It took its toll.
 The lethargy built up.
 I prided myself that I drove every day bar the last two when Di drove me.